f5devcentral/f5-rseries-training/docs/rseries_high_availability.rst

   :align: center
   :scale: 50%

-Tenants on different appliances should have the same number of vCPU’s and identical memory configuration.
+Tenants on different appliances should have the same number of vCPUs and identical memory configuration.
 HA interconnection VLANs would be configured between appliances, and then tenants would configure HA just as is the case with vCMP guest HA relationships.
 Below is an example of two rSeries appliances each with their own HA interconnects and in-band networking.
 Some customers may prefer not to dedicate links for the HA interconnect, but the preferred method is to have dedicated links that will carry HA / mirroring related traffic.
 In the diagram below a LAG is created on each rSeries unit and it is dual homed to upstream layer2 swtiches running in a VPC style mode where they appear as one virtual switch.
 There are different variations on this design.
 The one below has a dedicated LAG for HA Interconnect traffic, this isolates mirroring and other HA traffic to run over its own set of interfaces, providing better isolation and performance.
 This is not mandatory, but is preferred in many environments.

 .. image:: images/rseries_high_availability/image2.png
   :align: center